 Peremptorily set cases shall be calendared at the top of the final calendar and marked accordingly.
 Thereafter, cases shall be set by date of filing in chronological order unless otherwise ordered by the Senior Resident Superior Court Judge.
-Cases may be called when reached in the order they are set unless the final calendar notes a date before which or after which a case shall not be tried.
 The Presiding Judge shall have the authority to call any case out of order as in his discretion he may deem appropriate.